Dist Management in Combination with Active Directory

 (WinCC OA user ID)

-When, for example, the Testuser1 logs in to the System2 with a user interface, sets a value (e.g. flow rate), the value is archived in the System2 with the user ID 2.
+When, for example, UserA logs into System2 with a user interface and sets a value (e.g. flow rate), the value is archived in System2 with the user ID 2.

-If you open a user interface directly on System1, that executes a historical query of the setpoint value of System2, the query returns that the user with the ID 2 set the value.
+If you open a user interface directly on System1 and execute a historical query of the setpoint value of System2, the query returns that the user with the ID 2 set the value.
 The ID 2 is interpreted for the display (e.g. analyze table) on the basis of the local users on the System1.
-Therefore, the Testuser2 would erroneously be shown as the user who set the setpoint value.
+Therefore, the UserB would erroneously be shown as the user who set the setpoint value.

 In order to avoid this behavior, the WinCC OA users must be identical (name, order/ID) on all distributed systems of a distributed group.